What Is Restorative Yoga?

 Restorative yoga focuses on restoration and achieving calmness through passive postures and positions.
 The practice of this discipline involves a lot of stretching with very few movements.
 In fact, you may discover that you are barely moving at all during a restorative class.
-The purpose of restorative yoga is opposite to many other disciplines, eschewing the faster pace and long sequences of multiple poses for stillness and relaxation instead.
+Restorative yoga is drastically different from many other disciplines and incorporates stillness and relaxation.

-But don't be fooled into thinking restorative yoga isn't challenging, as these classes are designed to test the mind and body in equal measure.
+BUT don't be fooled into thinking restorative yoga is NOT challenging, as these classes are designed to test the mind and body in equal measure.
 The real challenge in restorative yoga lies in allowing yourself to just simply relax and remain still.

 Looking to learn more about yoga?
 Check out the rest of the Yoga Society Blog

 Restorative yoga puts emphasis on holding postures for extended lengths of time.
 To reduce the strain of holding these poses, classes don't rely as heavily on having your body to do the work of staying in place.
 Instead, many different props and accessories are incorporated into the class to help support the body, and many of these poses are performed on the floor.

 Since the focus of this discipline is its restorative qualities, these classes are low-impact so the body is at rest more often than it's moving.
 Even though the postures are held longer, you're not asking your body to exert a lot of energy during this class.
 This is because the props are placed accordingly to provide balance and support, and to alleviate pressure and strain.